VI. The Seclusion Era: Muggles

 Regardless of the continuing confusion in canon produced by the (possibly deliberately) contradictory statements concerning the period, until the release of HBP, it was generally believed that over much of the initial portion of his first rise, Lord Voldemort had managed to attract a great deal of popular support.
 Which would support the Voldemort = Hitler association that Rowling has admitted attempting to encourage.

-There is no reference, no, not one, anywhere in any of the six previous books to any legal restriction on Muggle-born participation, at any level in wizarding society.
+There is no reference, no, not one, anywhere in any of the six previous books of any legal restriction on Muggle-born participation, at any level in wizarding society, regardless of however solid the “glass ceiling” they need to navigate around in order to get ahead in the Ministry.
 Muggle-born wizards and witches are and have apparently always — at least on paper, or, rather, parchment — been fully enfranchised members of the wizarding world.
-The DEs have never been legally “in power”, even if some of their (covert) members probably have held prominent positions in the Ministry.
+The DEs had never been legally “in power”, even if some of their (covert) members probably held prominent positions in the Ministry.
 And over the whole course of HBP it was revealed that they are a criminal organization and their position within the wizarding world is, and has always been, that of wanted criminals.

 Tom Marvolo Riddle is Public Enemy #1.

 And when you pause to think about it.
 Something like the Klan could only have come about after the real war was fought and lost, and for the group to have been subsequently cobbled together by a lot of diehards who had seen their pet agenda snatched away, but who refuse to be denied, and are willing to force the issue, outside the law.